Go to the Students section

 Eligibility Professors will normally be members of the academic staff but other members of staff may be considered for a professorial appointment if they satisfy the promotions criteria.

 There are four professorial grades:Grade S1 (spine points 51 - 54) At this level, professorial staff are expected to satisfy the criteria for one of the five pathways and to be achieving at a nationally-recognised level of excellence.
 They will be expected to demonstrate a national level of recognition by their peer community as a significant contributor to their field of work, and to have an emerging international reputation.
 Grade S2 (spine points 54 - 57) At grade 2, Professors are expected to demonstrate a significantly higher level of recognition and achievement than at grade 1.
 In particular, they are expected to be able to demonstrate international reputation and recognition as well as status as a leading national figure in their field.
 They will also be expected to have achieved awards or fulfilled roles within or outside the University which are consistent with the level of recognition by their peer community.
 Grade S3 (spine points 58 - 61) At grade 3, Professors are expected to demonstrate output and peer esteem which clearly identify them as a leading international contributor to their field of work.
 They will be making an outstanding and pre-eminent contribution to the reputation of the University through gaining major awards and honours, and achieving a level of proven international “leading-edge” excellence in research, teaching, professional practice, enterprise, knowledge exchange or academic leadership.
-Grade S4 (spine point 62 minimum) At this level, Professors will be recognised as leading their field internationally and be able to demonstrate an outstanding level of peer esteem.
+Grade S4 (spine point 62 minimum) At this level, Professors will be truly world-leading, recognised as leading their field internationally and be able to demonstrate an outstanding level of peer esteem.
+In order to be promoted to level 4, applicants must be able to demonstrate excellence against all of the criteria in their chosen pathway.
 The Vice-Chancellor has the authority to determine the level of remuneration that is appropriate for professors appointed to this grade.

 Established and personal professorships may be permanent or for fixed, renewable terms.
 Unless a professor already holds a higher salary in a senior management post, internally-promoted professors will be appointed to the Professor grade S1 scale.
 In the case of promotion to higher professorial grades, candidates will be appointed at the base salary of the new grade, or at the next higher spine point to the point at which they are currently being paid.
 Professors who are subsequently appointed to a higher graded management post will transfer to the substantive scale for that post.